 Small Business Owner’s Guide – Step 7.
 Build Content

 Having a compelling website copy is only half the job done.
-If you want your business to grow, you need content marketing for long-term results.
+You need content marketing for long-term results if you want your business to grow.
 Copy is what drives sales.
 Content is everything that educates the readers.
 The purpose of content is to offer value, gradually build a brand presence inside the customer’s head, and increase website engagement.
 The most popular forms of content are blogs, articles, and news updates.
 Depending on your business type, you can experiment with videos, infographics, whitepapers, and case studies.
 If you have a content marketing strategy in place, your website will see sustained results.

 8. Focus on SEO